 1.3.3.3 One Caseworker Model for CWES

 The Contractor shall provide one Caseworker for each Child and Child’s Family while the Child is in CWES.
 This person shall be the day-to-day liaison for the Child and the Child’s Family to seek answers to questions and express concerns.
 The person assigned to each Child and Child’s Family shall be the chief point of contact regarding the Child for the Agency or JCS.
 Other individuals delivering services will interact with the Child and Family, however the Contractor shall ensure these services are coordinated through the Child’s Caseworker.
 Any major information, ranging from transfer of service to Clinical results, shall be communicated to the Child and Family through the Caseworker.
-The Caseworker shall be present at intake.
+The Caseworker shall be present at intake unless outside normal business hours.
 The name and contact information for this individual shall be documented in the Child’s Service Plan and provided to the Referring Worker and the Family.
 The Caseworker shall communicate information gathered about the Child to the Referring Worker and the Family on a weekly basis, at minimum.

 1.3.3.4 Individual Child Development and Life Skills in Emergency Juvenile Shelter Care Emergency Juvenile Shelter Care offers short-term interventions.
 The Contractor shall: